Driver-based Appium architecture for testing on iOS

 The fullContextList

-capability is only supported when testing on iOS devices using the new architecture.
+capability is only supported when testing on iOS devices using the driver-based architecture.

 -